Read in 3 minutes

-To verify the installation type the following command to print the Git version:
+To verify the installation type the following command which will print the Git version:

 git version 2.17.1

-At the time of the writing of this article, the current version of Gin available in the Ubuntu 18.04 repositories is
+At the time of writing this article, the current version of Gin available in the Ubuntu 18.04 repositories is

 2.17.1, which is only one version behind the latest Git version (